ArnoVel/structure-identification/tests/data/fitting/slope/readme.md

-The slope algorithm carefully tests several basis functions one by one, and then all together, finding the best compromise between goodness of fit and function complexity as definded in [their paper](https://arxiv.org/pdf/1709.08915.pdf).
+The slope algorithm carefully tests several basis functions one by one, and then all together, finding the best compromise between goodness of fit and function complexity as defined in [their paper](https://arxiv.org/pdf/1709.08915.pdf).

 The original code is in R, we attempt to translate it into a pytorch/numpy compatible format.